thesephist/dotink/content/posts/elf.md

 Given all these sections and segments, we simply map over all the descriptions of sections and segments to encode them into table entries and lay them out next to each other so we can place them in our resulting ELF file.

 The last task in the ELF library is to generate the ELF header.
-This step is counterintuitively left to the end so we know exactly how many sections we have, and exactly how big they ended up being.
-We need this information to store in the header the layout of our whole ELF file.
+This step is left to the end so we know exactly how many sections we have, and exactly how big they ended up being.
+We need this information to store the layout of our whole ELF file in the ELF header.

 The final line of the ELF generation code stitches all the sections together.

 ```
 elfFile := padEndNull(ElfHeader + ProgHeaders, PageSize) +
-    SectionBodies +
+    SectionBodies + SectionHeaders
-    SectionHeaders
 ```

 There we have it.
 A small program to take in some encoded blob of machine code, some debug symbols, and some read-only data and produce an ELF file our operating system can execute!